 India is the land of festivals.
-The year 2018 starts with Makar Sankranti (14th January) that is officially the onset of spring.
+The year 2021 starts with Makar Sankranti (14th January) which is officially the onset of spring.
 Mainly a harvest festival, Makar Sankranti is celebrated throughout the country.
 In the southern states like Tamil Nadu, this day is known as Pongal, in Gujarat and Rajasthan it is known as Uttarayana and in Haryana and Punjab as Maghi.

 - As per the Puranas, it is believed that Lord Sun visits his son, Lord Shani (the lord of Makar zodiac sign) on this day.
 This day celebrates the bond shared between a father and a son.

 - Some believe that Makar Sankranti celebrates the victory of Lord Vishnu over the Asuras.
 Lord Vishnu ended the tension caused by Asuras on Prithvi Lok by cutting their heads off and burying them under Mandara Parwat.

 - Makar Sankranti is also known as the harvest festival, meant to celebrate the fresh harvest of the season.
 Pongal is celebrated in Tamil Nadu to acknowledge the hard work and contribution of farm animals to gain fruitful harvest every year.